bytex-solutions/snamp/docs/updating.md

 Verify your installation using `feature:list -i`, `bundle:list` and `log:exception-display` shell commands.

-Note that updating of SNAMP Platform might affects availability.
-But you can detach node from the cluster and update SNAMP Platform, setup balancer for this updated node, repeat updating actions for each detached node and restore balancer configuration.
+Note that updating of SNAMP Platform might affect availability.
+You can avoid it with following steps:
+1. Detach node from the cluster
+2. Update SNAMP Platform
+3. Setup balancer for updated node
+4. Repeat previous actions for each detached node
+5. Restore balancer configuration.

 ## Update Management Console